dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Misery loves company

++ Leadership is about starting the statements, but let others finish it.

 + Retention before scale.

 + "The Law of Leaky Abstractions - You get ease of use until you splat flat against the abraction wall."